 Overview

-This webinar will cover the features of population aging in Mexico: Cohorts with fast-changing socioeconomic conditions in a country with poor public infrastructure for old age support; persistent and deep inequality; and a unique feature of being closely and permanently linked to the United States.
+This webinar covered the features of population aging in Mexico: Cohorts with fast-changing socioeconomic conditions in a country with poor public infrastructure for old age support; persistent and deep inequality; and a unique feature of being closely and permanently linked to the United States.

-Dr. Wong will draw conclusions based on the cross-cutting themes among Mexican cohorts and provide an overview of the pressing needs and potential for future research.
+Dr. Wong drew conclusions based on the cross-cutting themes among Mexican cohorts and provided an overview of the pressing needs and potential for future research.
 These threads and patterns should also help inform aging in other low- and middle-income countries.

 Biography